John Zápolya: Voivode of Transylvania

+Crushing the Peasants' Revolt of 1514

+Zápolya launched a new campaign into Bulgaria in early May 1514.

-Tamás Bakócz, Archbishop of Esztergom, declared a crusade against the Ottomans on 9 April 1514.
+Meanwhile, Tamás Bakócz, Archbishop of Esztergom, declared a Crusade against the Turks on 9 April.
 About 40,000 peasants joined the crusade and assembled near Pest, although their lords had tried to retain them before the harvest.
-John launched a new campaign to Bulgaria in early May.
-An army of armed serfs also left Pest to invade the Ottoman Empire.
-During their march, they began plundering the nearby manors of noblemen.
-Many villagers denied to pay taxes and duties.
-The king and the archbishop ordered the peasants to disband on 22 May, but they refused to obey.
-Their bands took control of the southern lowlands along the rivers Danube and Tisza and murdered many nobles.
-The main army of the peasants, which was under the command of György Dózsa, laid siege to Temesvár (now Timișoara in Romania).
+The "crusade" soon turned into a peasant rebellion.
+As the peasant army marched toward Turkish territory, they took to plundering nearby noble manors.
+Many villagers refused to pay taxes and duties.
+On 22 May, Vladislaus and the Archbishop ordered the peasants to disband, but they refused.
+Peasant bands took control of the southern lowlands along the rivers Danube and Tisza and murdered many nobles.

+The main army of the peasants, commanded by György Dózsa, laid siege to Temesvár (now Timișoara, Romania).
 Stephen Báthory defended the town.
-John Zápolya, who had returned from his Ottoman campaign, came to relieve Temesvár.
+Zápolya, who had returned from his Ottoman campaign, came to relieve Temesvár.
 His army routed the peasants on 15 July.

 The leaders of the revolt were tortured to death with much cruelty.
-Dózsa was put on a red-hot iron "throne" with a red-hot iron "crown" on his head and his compatriots were compelled to eat his flesh, before being executed.
+Dózsa was put on a red-hot iron "throne" with a red-hot iron "crown" on his head, and his accomplices were compelled to eat his flesh before being executed.
 In October, the Diet deprived the peasants of the right to free movement and obliged them to work on their lords' lands without remuneration one day in every week.

+Zápolya's victory over the peasant revolt strengthened his authority in several ways: on the one hand, he had opposed the "crusade" from the beginning, and on the other hand, it gained him support among the petty nobility (gentry).

-The Diet hailed John Zápolya as the "liberator of the realm" and rewarded him with a payment of 20 denars for each peasant household.
-Mostly Zápolya's supporters were delegated to the royal council and his friend, Gregory Frankopan, Archbishop of Kalocsa, was made chancellor.
+The Diet hailed Zápolya as the "liberator of the realm" and rewarded him with a payment of 20 denars for each peasant household.
+Supporters of Zápolya were appointed to the royal council, becoming a majority, and his friend, Gregory Frankopan, Archbishop of Kalocsa, was made chancellor.
 The previous chancellor, George Szatmári, Archbishop of Esztergom, remained hostile to Zápolya.

-Zápolya, Stephen Báthory, Emeric Török and Michael Paksy joined forces to laid siege to Žrnov, the Ottoman fortress near Nándorfehérvár (now Belgrade in Serbia) in April 1515.
+Zápolya, Stephen Báthory, Emeric Török, and Michael Paksy joined forces to lay siege to Žrnov, the Ottoman fortress near Nándorfehérvár (now Belgrade, Serbia) in April 1515.
 However, Sinan, Bey of Smederovo, defeated their united troops.
 The defeat weakened Zápolya's position.